elizabrock/software-development-curriculum/front-end-notes/angular.md

 ```$scope.firstName = "John";
     $scope.lastName = "Doe";```

-###Service
+###Services
-Use Service when you need just a simple object such as a Hash, for example {foo:1, bar:2} It's easy to code, but you cannot instantiate it.
+Use a service when you need just a simple object such as a Hash, for example {foo:1, bar:2} It's easy to code, but you cannot instantiate it.
 A service is an injectable constructor.
 If you want you can specify the dependencies that you need in the function.
 A service is a singleton and will only be created once by AngularJS.
 Services are a great way for communicating between controllers like sharing data.

 ```js
 angular.module('app' ,[]);